-Some RVers like to ensure continuous sanitation of their fresh water tank by 'superchlorination'- maintaining an effective low level of chlorine in the tank at all times.
-The chlorine is then removed from drinking water by the Filtered Water Faucet.
+Some RVers like to ensure continuous sanitation of their fresh water tank by 'superchlorination' - maintaining an effective low level of chlorine in the tank at all times.

-Add 1 teaspoon of chlorine bleach (sodium hypochlorite) to your tank for each 10 gallons of tank capacity.
-When you fill the tank, this will result in a 6.7 ppm level of chlorine, which should kill harmful bacteria and slime-forming organisms.
+- Add 1 teaspoon of chlorine bleach (sodium hypochlorite) to your tank for each 10 gallons of tank capacity.
+When you fill the tank, this will result in a 6.7 ppm level of chlorine, which should kill harmful bacteria and slimeforming organisms. - Chlorine may be removed from drinking water by the cold water filter at the galley faucet-if equipped-or by installing an